FurryCoders/FALocalRepo/README.md

 This program was born with the desire to provide a relatively easy-to-use method for FA users to download submissions that they care about from the forum.

-The data is stored into a SQLite database and the submissions files are saved in a tiered tree structure based on their ID's.
+The data is stored into a SQLite database, and the submissions files are saved in a tiered tree structure based on their ID's.
 Using SQLite instead of a client-server database makes the program to be extremely portable, only needing a working Python 3.8+ installation to work, and allows the downloaded data to be moved and backed up by simply moving/copying the database file and submission files folder.

 All download operations are performed through the custom Fur Affinity scraping library [faapi](https://pypi.org/project/faapi/).
-To ensure proper crawling behavior the library strictly follows Fur Affinity's [robots.txt](https://www.furaffinity.net/robots.txt) in regards to allowed paths and crawl delay.
-Furthermore, submission files downloads are throttled to 100KB/s to ensure the program won't use too much bandwidth.
+To ensure proper crawling behavior the library strictly follows Fur Affinity's [robots.txt](https://www.furaffinity.net/robots.txt) in regard to allowed paths and crawl delay.
+Furthermore, submission files downloads are throttled to 100 KB/s to ensure the program won't use too much bandwidth.

 The database and file-storage functions are handled independently by the [falocalrepo-database](https://pypi.org/project/falocalrepo-database/) package which performs all transactions, queries, and file operations.